rakeshR03/Nasa-asteroid-app/README.md

 # Nasa-asteroid-app

-This is Web App that shows list of Asteroid present in our Universe.
+This is a Web App that shows list of Asteroid present in our Universe.

 Asteroid data is fetched from Nasa's Neo Browse API.